lynnlangit/learning-quantum/README.md

 ## Hardware Example

-[D-Wave](https://www.dwavesys.com/) hardware overview shown below (image taken from D-Wave whitepaper).
+There are a number of quantum computing vendors.
+They produce hardware which container qbits for quantum computing programming execution.
+One example is the [D-Wave](https://www.dwavesys.com/) company.
+Shown here is one of their QPU units, which is hardware with qbits (image taken from D-Wave whitepaper).

 <img src="https://github.com/lynnlangit/learning-quantum/blob/main/images/d-wave-hardware.png" width=600 align=right>